CraftomeCJ/learningJournal/May2022/learningJournal20220512.md

 <!-- what is holding me back all these years -->
 **How to Approach my Life like the Greats:** <br/>
 Things "Emotionally Intelligent People" **DO NOT DO**: <br/>
-They know that happiness is a choice, but they don't feel the need to make it all the time. <br/>
+They know that happiness is a choice, but they DO  NOT feel the need to make it all the time. <br/>
 They are not stuck in the illusion that "happiness" is a sustained state of joy.
 They allow themselves time to process everything they are experiencing. <br/>
 They allow themselves to exist in their natural state.
 In that non-resistance, they find contentment.